electrode-io/electrode-native/docs/cli/create-composite.md

 **Options**

+`--baseComposite <compositePath>`

+* Git or File System path, to the custom Composite repository (refer to the [custom Composite] documentation for more information).

 `--descriptor/-d <descriptor>`

 * Create a new JS Composite including all the MiniApps listed in the Cauldron for the given *complete native application descriptor*